xiaoxiae/slama.dev/music.md

 - Sweet -- Fox On The Run
 - Sweet -- The Ballroom Blitz
 - The Animals -- The House of the Rising Sun
+- The Clash -- Should I Stay or Should I Go
 - The Eagles -- Hotel California
+- The Handsome Family -- Far From Any Road
 - The Mamas & the Papas -- California Dreamin'
 - The Proclaimers -- I'm Gonna Be
 - The Rolling Stones -- (I Can't Get No) Satisfaction